finn1476/FileSharing-Service/README.md

 - **Database Migration**: Transition from CSV file storage to a more robust database system for improved scalability and performance.
 - **Enhanced Storage Options**: Implement a feature allowing users to pay for additional storage space.
 The specifics of this feature are still under consideration and will be detailed in future updates.

+## Docker Deployment

-## Docker Image
+### Docker Image

-To deploy this application using Docker, you can use the official Docker image available at [Docker Hub](https://hub.docker.com/repository/docker/hansat04/filesharing-service/general).
+To deploy this application using Docker, use the official Docker image available on [Docker Hub](https://hub.docker.com/repository/docker/hansat04/filesharing-service/general).

-You can pull the image with the following command: docker pull hansat04/filesharing-service
+#### Download the Image

+Use the following command to download the Docker image:

+`docker pull hansat04/filesharing-service`

+#### Start the Container

-To run the container, use:
+To run the container, use this command:

-docker run -d -p 8080:80 hansat04/filesharing-service
+`docker run -d -p 8080:80 hansat04/filesharing-service`

+- `-d`: Runs the container in detached mode.
+- `-p 8080:80`: Maps port 80 in the container to port 8080 on your host machine.

+You can then access the application in your browser at `http://<ip>:8080`.
 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests to enhance functionality or improve the user experience.